tusharchaudhari30/scripting-project/README.md

 ```

 ## Project Brief Information
   An environment variable is a dynamic-named value that can affect the way running processes will behave on a computer.
 They are part of the environment in which a process runs.
 For example, a running process can query the value of the TEMP environment variable to discover a suitable location to store temporary files, or the HOME or USERPROFILE variable to find the directory structure owned by the user running the process.
-If these environment variables are left unchecked these can make system vulnerable to attackers
+If these environment variables are left unchecked these can make system vulnerable to attackers.

 ## Screenshot
 ![Image](https://github.com/tusharchaudhari30/scripting-project/blob/master/Snapshots/wrongpath.png)